Call for more information:

 Pre-Teens & Teens

 JFCS East Bay is proud to provide targeted services for children progressing through middle school, high school, and college.
-In individual sessions, our therapists engage youth in play and/or talk therapy, supporting them in overcoming anxieties; developing strategies for improved interactions with friends, family members, and teachers; and finding success in areas of challenge.
-We also collaborate, when appropriate, with family members and school personnel to meet each teen’s unique needs.
+In individual sessions, our therapists engage youth in play or talk therapy to support them in overcoming anxieties.
+This helps develop strategies for improved interactions with friends, family members, and teachers.
+It also helps youth find success in areas of challenge.
+We also collaborate, when appropriate, with family members and school personnel to meet each young person’s unique needs.

 Family Therapy